Posts

 neurodivergent traits are strengths

-What are Neurodivergent traits? – How do we retain and empower them?
+What are neurodivergent traits? – How do we retain and empower them?

 So what are neurodivergent traits?